Healthy Living

 What types of birth control help prevent STIs?

-Abstinence (not having vaginal, anal, or oral sex) is the only sure way to prevent STIs.
-Using an external condom correctly every time you have sex is a very effective way to prevent many STIs, including HIV.
-Female condoms may also lower the risk of some STIs.
+Abstinence (not having vaginal, anal, or oral sex) is the only completely effective way to prevent STIs.
+But using an external condom correctly every time you have sex is a very effective way to prevent many STIs, including HIV.
+Female condoms may also lower the risk of STIs.

-Birth control pills, IUDs, and other hormonal methods don’t prevent STIs.
+Birth control pills, IUDs, other hormonal methods, FABM, permanent birth control, and most barrier methods (except condoms) don’t prevent STIs.
 If you choose one of these types of birth control, it won't protect you or your sex partner from HIV and other STIs — so you may also want to use condoms for protection.

 How to Get It